AnggaR96s/Reforestation/README.md

-## Why did the cookie cry?
-It was feeling crumby.
+## Remember, the best angle to approach a problem from is the "try" angle.